juan-fernandez-cerezo/juan-fernandez-cerezo/README.md

 <br>
 <h2>About me 😃</h2>
 <!--Intro start-->
-I'm a passionate and curious double-degree student at Universidad Francisco de Vitoria, driven by the intersection of technology, business,data, and innovation.
+👋 Hi, I'm a passionate and curious double-degree student at Universidad Francisco de Vitoria, driven by the intersection of technology, business,data, and innovation.
 I have a hybrid profile, combining technology and business.
 I consider myself a work-team person, proactive, open-minded, hard-work, humble...
 I'm always looking for new challenges that combine creativity, data, and impact.
 Feel free to contact me.

 <p align="left">